cryptonetlab/retriev/README.md

 - **Referee network**: which is the guarantee that the protocol is respected and from where appeal requests are processed.
 - **Provider network**: which is the network of providers, where all data are stored and from where data should be retrieved.

 Of course the end users (who wants to store data and make deals) can interact directly with the protocol using the blockchain, however we created a simple interface to make deals.
-This interface can be found at [onchain.storage](https://onchain.storage).

 At the moment there's no interface for providers but we're working on Providers's part of the protocol and it will be available soon.